Awami League: Founding and early Pakistan era (1949–1966)

-As tensions with the western wing grew due to the demands for greater provincial autonomy in East Bengal, Governor-General Ghulam Muhammad dismissed the United Front government on 29 May 1954 under Article 92/A of the provisional constitution of Pakistan.
+As tensions with the western wing grew due to the demands for greater provincial autonomy in East Bengal, Governor-General Malik Ghulam Muhammad dismissed the United Front government on 29 May 1954 under Article 92/A of the provisional constitution of Pakistan.
 In September 1956, the Awami League formed a coalition with the Republican Party to secure a majority in the new National Assembly of Pakistan and took over the central government.
 Awami League President Huseyn Shaheed Suhrawardy became the prime minister of Pakistan.
 Suhrawardy pursued a reform agenda to reduce the long-standing economic disparity between East and West Pakistan, greater representation of Bengalis in the Pakistani civil and armed services and he unsuccessfully attempted to alleviate the food shortage in the country.

-The Awami League also began deepening relations with the United States.
+The Awami League began deepening relations with the United States.
 The government moved to join the Southeast Asia Treaty Organisation (SEATO) and Central Treaty Organisation (CENTO), the two strategic defence alliances in Asia inspired by the North Atlantic Treaty Organization (NATO).
 Maulana Bhashani, one of the party's founders, condemned the decision of the Suhrawardy government and called a conference in February 1957 at Kagmari, Tangail in East Bengal.
 He protested the move and the support lent by the Awami League leadership to the government.
 Bhashani broke away from the Awami League and then formed the leftist National Awami Party (NAP).
 Yar Mohammad Khan funded the 5-day Kagmari Conference and was the treasurer of the conference committee.
 The controversy over 'One Unit' (the division of Pakistan into only two provinces, east and west) and the appropriate electoral system for Pakistan, whether joint or separate, also revived as soon as Suhrawardy became prime minister.
 In West Pakistan, there was strong opposition to the joint electorate by the Muslim League and the religious parties.
-The Awami League however, strongly supported the joint electorate.
+The Awami League strongly supported the joint electorate.
 These differences over One Unit and the appropriate electorate caused problems for the government.